McLennan County vineyard owner Grider on trial in Jan. 6 case

 McLennan County business owner Christopher Grider has not made a plea agreement on charges stemming from his role in the Jan.
-6, 2021 Capitol breach, notwithstanding his guilty plea on two misdemeanor counts that opened the federal trial Monday.
+6, 2021, Capitol breach, notwithstanding a guilty plea on two misdemeanor counts that opened his federal trial Monday.

 Grider, 40, a Chilton resident and co-owner of Kissing Tree Vineyards in Bruceville-Eddy, stands trial this week in the U.S. District Court for the District of Columbia on three felony counts and four remaining misdemeanor counts.

-“No plea agreement,” wrote Grider’s attorney, Brent Mayr, of Houston, in a Tuesday email during the lunch recess. “(Only) pleaded guilty to counts four and nine and litigating the remaining counts.”
+“No plea agreement,” Grider’s attorney, Brent Mayr, of Houston, wrote in a email during the lunch recess Tuesday. “(Only) pleaded guilty to counts four and nine and litigating the remaining counts.”

-The guilty plea to those two counts came Monday morning early in the trial.

-Count 4 of Grider’s indictment charged him with a misdemeanor of entering and remaining in a restricted building or grounds.
-Count 9 accused him of parading, demonstrating or picketing in a Capitol building, also a misdemeanor.
+Count 4 of Grider’s indictment charges him with a misdemeanor of entering and remaining in a restricted building or grounds.
+Count 9 accuses him of parading, demonstrating or picketing in a Capitol building, also a misdemeanor.

 People are also reading…